Innu

-Today, about 18,000 Innu live in eleven settlements within reserves in Québec and Labrador.
-To avoid confusion with the Inuit, who belong to the Eskimo peoples, today only the singular form "Innu / Ilnu" is used for the Innu, members of the large Cree-language family.
-The plural form of "Innut / Innuat / Ilnuatsh" has been abandoned.
+Today, about 28,960 people of Innu origin live in various Indian settlements and reserves in Quebec and Labrador.
+To avoid confusion with the Inuit, who belong to the Eskimoan peoples, today only the singular form "Innu/Ilnu" is used for the Innu, members of the large Cree-language family.
+The plural form of "Innut/Innuat/Ilnuatsh" has been abandoned.

 Montagnais, Naskapi or Innu

 The people are frequently classified by the geography of their primary locations: